 The National Renewable Energy Lab (NREL) provides energy data via API at https://developer.nrel.gov/.
 Anyone may access and use these web services by signing up for a free API key.
 Information provided includes data related to energy efficiency and the use of renewable technologies in residential and commercial building, services associated with the costs, generation, transmission, delivery, and monitoring of electricity, and access to NREL wind datasets and models.
 Users may also access the complete alternative transportation technology datasets which includes station locations and transportation laws and incentives, and also a number of solar resource data and models, including real-time installation data.
 NREL’s State and Local Energy Data (SLED) tool gives comprehensive energy use and activity data based on a city name or ZIP code.
 SLED output is derived from a number of sources listed on the Data Sources tab of the tool.
 These sources provide data that includes utility rates and averages, fuel sources, consumption trends, state and local policies, and demographic and housing data.

-Data is also available on Colorado Data Engine: Public data for the public good.
-This site is primarily focused on making datasets available that promote research and civil efforts toward community development and health—the health of the citizens as well as the vibrancy of their environment.
-Datasets on this site include school measures, health indicators, food deserts and more.
+Data available on the Colorado Data Engine is focused on providing neighborhood scale public data in a standardized, geolocated format.
+The available datasets are focused on promoting research and civil efforts toward community development and health—the health of the citizens as well as the vibrancy of their environment.
+Datasets include school measures, health indicators, food deserts and more.
+Public data for the public good.
+The Shift Research Lab offers neighborhood-level data and analysis via online platforms, performs objective research to support community change initiatives, and provides technical assistance that helps organizations build their capacity to use data.

 Drcog regional data catalog